foreverfl/vscode/tmp-doc/getstarted/settings.md

   //  - removeExtension: Prefer removing the file extension.
 For example, path completions to a file named `file.md` will insert `file` without the `.md`.
   "markdown.preferredMdPathExtensionStyle": "auto",

   // Sets how line-breaks are rendered in the Markdown preview.
-Setting it to `true` creates a `<br>` for newlines inside paragraphs.
+Setting it to `true` creates a `<br />` for newlines inside paragraphs.
   "markdown.preview.breaks": false,

   // Double-click in the Markdown preview to switch to the editor.